StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 In my 20+ years of experience navigating global markets, I’ve learned the importance of choosing the right stock broker for your needs – no matter where you live.
 For traders based in Singapore, I recommend choosing a reliable broker regulated by the Monetary Authority of Singapore (MAS).

-Whether you need to set up a CDP account for direct stock purchases or you'd rather trade (contract for differences) CFDs, my guide to the best stock brokers in Singapore guide will help you find a highly-rated broker for trading stocks on the Singapore Exchange (SGX).
+Whether you need to set up a CDP account for direct stock purchases or you'd rather trade (contract for differences) CFDs, my guide to the best stock brokers in Singapore will help you find a highly-rated broker for trading stocks on the Singapore Exchange (SGX).

-Best Trading Platforms in Singapore
+Best Stock Brokers in Singapore

-The review process at StockBrokers.com includes hands-on testing, robust fact-checking, and thousands of hand-collected data points; here are my picks for the best stock brokers in Singapore for 2024:
+The review process at StockBrokers.com includes hands-on testing, robust fact-checking, and thousands of hand-collected data points; here are my picks for the best stock brokers in Singapore for 2025:

 Interactive Brokers